solandisAK/tic-tac-toe/README.md

 - Win/draw detection 🏆
 - Restart button 🔄

-Made with 💖 by solandis_AK.
+Made with 💖 (and a bit of chat gpt) by solandis_AK.